Matdata-eu/expertise-graph/pages/Data centric strategy.md

 during-job:: #[[Job: Teamlead data centricity]] external-link:: http://datacentricmanifesto.org/

-- 4 key project were started:
+- 4 key project/programs were started:
+	- #[[Enterprise data model]]: align the data models of the enterprise
+	- Data pipelines: the one that creates the data, should also publish the data
-	-
+	- Data ecosystem: